adamsilver/fdpb/05-an-inbox.md

 The generic list is useful because it itemizes and groups content into related chunks accessibly.
 But they can be used for more than just bullet points.
 They come in two flavours: ordered (`<ol>`) and unordered (`<ul>`) lists.
 And they are far less opiniated than tables.

 The difference between the two types, lies in their name.
 If order matters, use an ordered list.
 For example, following a recipe's instructions requires users to do so in order.
 Not doing may produce inedible food.
 On the other hand, an inbox doesn't have to be read or actioned in a predefined order.
 It sounds simple when put like that, but we tend to overthink these things.

+*(Note: Unfortunately, most screen readers don't differentiate between unordered and ordered lists in any semantic way.
+But this shouldn't stop us from using the right element.
+As support improves the benefits will be ready and waiting.)*

 Let's lay out the inbox using a `<ul>`.

 ```HTML
 <ul class="inbox">